wenkokke/starchild/README.md

 StarChild ships with a script to convert a subset of Keras models to F* files, and two example models.
 These models can be retrained using the `train_*.py` scripts, and converted to F* using the `convert.py` script.
 See the Makefile for details.

-Note: F* chokes up type checking any non-trivial model, including the two MNIST models.
+_Note:_ currently, F* chokes up type checking any non-trivial model, including the two MNIST models.